 7. Establish a Consistent Schedule

-Nick Kanwetz – Customer Support Manager, 3 years of training and road racing experience
+Nick Kanwetz – Customer Support Co-Director, road racer

 Every cyclist knows how powerful the mental side of things can be.
 To that end, I establish a training time that works best for my schedule, and hold myself to it every day.
 It helps with consistency, and forming that habit can be super powerful in helping with preparedness for each workout.
 Once you’re in that rhythm, it almost feels harder to skip a workout than to just get it done.
 Also, training consistently makes things easier for others in my life, since they know in advance when I’ll be unavailable each day.